 But why would a company be interested in a VC acceleration?
 With the additional capital, they can hire key staff on all levels of the organization.
 You can also increase your marketing budget to extend the brand awareness and exposure of your (hopefully) disruptive product or service.

 The owner of a company basically gives up some of the control in order to have access to the professional network of the VC and pursues to also make a profit in case of an M&A activity or IPO.

 How does a VC make money?

 The carried interest at the exit, or just “carry” in the lingua franca, is usually around 20 percent of the net profit once the exit activities are through.
 The higher the overall net profit is, the better the carry will look.
-From the investor’s point of view this ensures that the VC always acts in their best interest to grow the company’s in the portfolio and helps making them successful.
+From the investor’s point of view, this ensures that the VC always acts in their best interest to grow the company’s in the portfolio and helps to make them successful.

 The VC will usually charge a two percent fund management fee, which compensates for the time used to prepare the deals, screening companies, doing due diligence, serving the company’s boards, coaching the CEOs and later prepare the exit.

 So now you know what a VC does and even how it differentiates from an angel investor.
 You know what objectives the VC pursues and what activities are engaged in order to achieve them.
 Do you feel something was off?
 Do you have questions or spotted something, which you can’t agree with?
 Please add your feedback below in the comment section.
 I would love to hear what you think about this.
 Many thanks for reading!